United Kingdom–United States relations: Food and drink

 Many major American food and fast moving consumer goods companies have British operations including Molson Coors, McCormick & Company, Kellogg's, Campbell's, Kraft-Heinz, PepsiCo, Coca-Cola & Mondelez The major British food manufacturers that operate in the United States are Unilever, Associated British Foods and Diageo.
 The purchase of the British food company Cadbury by the American company Kraft Foods in 2010, caused a storm on whether the company would change the recipe for its signature chocolate and the conditions at Cadbury's food factories.

 Additionally, there are several American restaurant and café chains like McDonald's, Burger King, KFC, Domino's Pizza, Pizza Hut, Krispy Kreme, and Starbucks that have enterprises on the other side of the Atlantic.
 A small number of British chains like Pret a Manger, YO!
 Sushi and Itsu have operations in the US, principally around New York City.
-The British catering company Compass Group has several catering contracts in the States, including for the federal government and US military.
-During the start of 2020, Youtube channel Insider asked their resident American and British journalists Joe Avella and Harry Kersh to compare various chain restaurant menus of both the US and UK, under the title of Food Wars.
+The British catering company Compass Group has several catering contracts in the States, including for the federal government and the US military.
+During the start of 2020, YouTube channel Insider asked their resident American and British journalists Joe Avella and Harry Kersh to compare various chain restaurant menus of both the US and UK, under the title of Food Wars.

 Since the 2016 EU referendum, there has been growing concern about whether a possible UK–US free trade agreement would lead to changes in food practices and laws in the UK.
 The concern is that American food standards laws are much looser than the UK's, such as rules governing cleanliness, the use of antibiotics and pesticides, animal welfare conditions and the use of genetically modified food.
 Many of these concerns have been symbolised by the production process of American poultry, often known as "chlorinated chicken".

 Culture and media

-Both the US and UK are considered cultural superpowers; both countries having a large scale influence around the world in film, music, literature, and television.
+Both the US and UK are considered cultural superpowers; both countries have a large-scale influence around the world in film, music, literature, and television.